Master of Arts in History--fully online as of spring 2014

 The Graduate Resources web pages and the History MA Policy & Guidelines Manual contain specific information about the History MA program.
 For general information (tuition & fees, financial aid, etc.) about graduate study at Emporia State, please visit the Graduate School webpage.

 This program may be pursued full time or part time during the academic year.
-A number of courses are offered in the evenings, online and during the summer to accommodate distance and part-time students.
+All required courses and electives are taught in an online format.
+Some courses may be available via telenet.

 Students may apply for admission and begin their coursework in any semester.
 No application deadlines exist, but early application in spring semester is encouraged.

 Full-time students who can be on campus during fall and spring semesters may apply for graduate teaching assistantships.
 GTA awards are made for the entire academic year in the preceding spring semester; interested students should apply no later than March 15.

 Students can apply some courses for the History MA to a second degree.
 The School of Library and Information Management and the History program have developed a cooperative degree program with the MA in History and the Master of Library Science which will allow students to apply a limited number of History hours on the MLS degree, and a limited number of Library hours to the MA in History.
 Students interested in obtaining dual degrees should discuss their plans with advisors in both programs in order to coordinate their schedules effectively.
 They may wish to inquire about assistantships or other financial aid in both programs.